VIRTUAL EXHIBITION

 Invisible Giants

-ARTIST : Élise Fitte-Duval
+Artist: Élise Fitte-Duval

-IN PARTNERSHIP WITH Heinrich Böll Stiftung
+In partnership with Heinrich Böll Stiftung

 May attention finally be paid to these Humans who know how to tame almost everything.